(CNN) — The UK plans to remove the seven countries remaining on its "red" travel list from November 1.

-(CNN) — The UK introduced a new system for international travel on October 4, loosening testing requirements for many fully vaccinated travelers and designating destinations either "red" or "green."
+This follows the UK introducing a new system for international travel earlier this month, in which testing requirements were loosened for many fully vaccinated travelers and destinations were designated either "red" or "green."

 Green list rules